 - Embrace creativity.
 Creative activities such as writing, painting, or making music help focus the mind on other things.

 - Find support.
-The Tourette Syndrome Association sponsors support groups with others who understand the challenges of Tourette syndrome.
+The Tourette Syndrome Association sponsors support groups with others who understand the condition's challenges.

 - Take control.
 People with Tourette syndrome can feel more in control of their lives by researching, asking their doctors plenty of questions, and taking an active role in their treatment.

 Each person with Tourette syndrome will cope differently with its physical, emotional, and social challenges.
-TS doesn't usually restrict activities, so people who have it can enjoy themselves and pursue their dreams and goals just as their friends do.
+Tourette syndrome doesn't usually restrict activities, so people who have it can enjoy themselves and pursue their dreams and goals just as their friends do.